Financial-Times/origami/README.md

 - `data-o-tooltip-close-after`: Optional.
 Integer value.
 Specify the number of seconds to wait before closing the tooltip.
 Only applies when `data-o-tooltip-show-on-construction` is set to `true`
 - `data-o-tooltip-z-index`: Optional.
 The z-index for the tooltip.
 - `data-o-tooltip-animation-distance`: Optional.
 String with `px` suffix.
 Distance away from target to start and end animation.
 Defaults to '10px'.
+- `data-o-tooltip-append-to-body`: Optional.
+Append the tooltip to the `body` element so it is positioned and sized according to the body rather than a parent element.
+By default the tooltip is appended as a sibling of the tooltip target.
+Defaults to `false`.

 ### JavaScript